praveenkumarchandaliya/ChildGAN_Tamp1/README.md

 # Description of MRCD dataset:
-The Multi-Racial Child Dataset (MRCD) contains 64,965 face images of four race groups (Asian, Black, White, and Indian).
-Asian race contains 17,211 face images.
+-The Multi-Racial Child Dataset (MRCD) contains 64,965 face images of four race groups (Asian, Black, White, and Indian).
+-Asian race contains 17,211 face images.
 The black race contains 13,354 face images.
 White race contains 19,297 face images.
 Indian ethnicity contains 15,103 face images.
-The datasets are available for research  purposes and academic use only.
+-The datasets are available for research  purposes and academic use only.
 Each image contains 128 * 128 dimensions with 72–96 DPI resolution.
-Asian, Black, and White children dataset image (MRCD) to train the ChildGAN model, including web crawl and publicly collected images.
-The images are labeled in the format **age_genderId_sequenceID**, where age is the age of the children, and genderId is the children's id, i.e., 0 or 1.
+-Asian, Black, and White children dataset image (MRCD) to train the ChildGAN model, including web crawl and publicly collected images.
+-The images are labeled in the format **age_genderId_sequenceID**, where age is the age of the children, and genderId is the children's id, i.e., 0 or 1.
 For boys and girls, 0 and 1 are used as gender id, respectively.
 Further details can be found in the associated publications with the dataset.

 # Directory structure: <br />